Senior Research Chemist

 • NBS is often used in conjunction with a radical initiator like AIBN to generate bromine radicals

-Q4.
-What is pyridine structure
+Q. What is the structure of pyridine?

 Ans.